volodymyrhudyma/blog/content/blog/implement-queue-in-javascript.md

 ```

 Both, **enqueue** and **dequeue** methods, use property accessors and increment operation to manipulate the data, so the time complexity is maintained on a **O(1)** level.

-## Use Cases

-It is great that now you know a bit more about the Queue and can implement it, however you might wonder what are the use cases of this data structure?

 ## Summary